TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/worksheet.md

 ```python
 print(dogs + " are cool.")
 ```
-What happens?
+What output does this produce?
 Why does this happen?
 <br>
 <br>
 <br>